AndrewSiegfried/Resume-HTML/README.md

 ## Hope You Enjoyed My Resume!

-This custom resume was built with HTML, [Tailwind CSS](https://tailwindcss.com/), and the [Universal Résumé Template](https://github.com/WebPraktikos/universal-resume)
+This custom resume was built with HTML, [Tailwind CSS](https://tailwindcss.com/)
 ## How to run it

 Navigate to the base directory: